DavidTadres/brukerbridge/README.md

   1. your username should be at the root of the drive, and
   2. the directory you want to process must have your user directory as it's immediate parent, and
   3. your username must match the name of the .json preferences file created on the workhorse computer
+- When collecting bruker data, do not automatically convert to tif, since they take forever to transfer - the pipeline wants bruker raw files.
+This setting is in Prairie View Preferences/Automatically Convert Raw Files/Never

 Some more details:
 - The sub-directory structure of the directory you select for processing will be retained